AlanCristhian/eiffel/README.md

 # eiffel

-Another Python Design By Contract (DbC) implementation.
+Another Python Design By Contract (DbC) module.
 The goal is that allows to declare constraints on functions and classes without decorators or lambdas.

 ## Installation